TREC-RAG/trec-rag.github.io/docs/_posts/2024-04-18-2024-task-descriptions.md

 We will now build baselines for the tasks and finalize topics as the next step!

-Our task information is at a draft stage, hence we encourage the community to provide us with constructive feedback regarding any task or if need further clarification.
+Our task information is at a draft stage, hence we encourage the community to provide us with constructive feedback regarding any task, or require us to further clarify any task.
 Please feel free to reach out to us via Twitter/Discord!